This review is part of a three-week, round-the-world holiday with my partner that we paid for using reward points.

-During the planning of this trip in May 2017, SPG announced its ‘Paradise is Closer’ campaign, offering 35% off redemption bookings at many of their most aspirational properties including The St. Regis Maldives, so we jumped at the opportunity.
+During the planning of this trip in May 2017, SPG announced its ‘Paradise is Closer’ campaign, offering 35% off redemption bookings at many of its most aspirational properties.

 Research & Booking